giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

   }
 ```

-Notice in the implementation of `newAmplifiedOffers`, the calls to the offer data getter `MGV.offers(address, address, uint)`: This returns a packed data structure `offer` whose fields `f` can be unpacked by doing `offer.f()` (see the documentation for the [offer data structure](../../contracts/technical-references/taking-and-making-offers/views-on-offers.md#views-on-offers)).
+In the implementation of `newAmplifiedOffers` notice the calls to the offer data getter `MGV.offers(address, address, uint)`: This returns a packed data structure `offer` whose fields `f` can be unpacked by doing `offer.f()` (see the documentation for the [offer data structure](../../contracts/technical-references/taking-and-making-offers/views-on-offers.md#views-on-offers)).

 :::info possible gas optimization